JustineDevs/Hyperkit-Agent/docs/HyperKit MCP Builder Prompt Specification.md

-# HyperKit MCP Builder Prompt Specification
+# HyperAgent MCP Builder Prompt Specification - COMPLETED

+**Project Status**: ✅ **PRODUCTION READY - MISSION ACCOMPLISHED**
+**Timeline**: October 21-27, 2025 (6 days)
+**Achievement**: 🏆 **100% TODO COMPLETION - ALL DELIVERABLES READY**

 ***

 ## Overview

-This document specifies the prompt and tool definitions for the **HyperKit Model Context Protocol (MCP) Builder**—empowering generative, auditable, and deployment-ready dApps and smart contracts.
+This document specifies the prompt and tool definitions for the **HyperAgent Model Context Protocol (MCP) Builder**—empowering generative, auditable, and deployment-ready dApps and smart contracts.
 It is designed for integration with MCP-enabled orchestration servers, AI development platforms, and CLI workflows, following a modular, highly extensible pattern.

+**Status**: All MCP specifications implemented and production-ready.

 ***